-14.1.1 The rotor is to be locked in a stationary position using means of low thermal conductivity.

-14.1.2 As a result of this test, a motor shall comply with the following:

-- a) The coil temperature shall not exceed the values specified in Table 14.1. - b) The fuse in the grounding conductor shall not open. - c) There shall be no severe or prolonged smoking or flaming;

-d) There shall be no flaking, embrittlement or charring of the insulation.
-Simple discoloration of the insulation meets the intent of the requirement, and charring or embrittlement to the extent that the insulation flakes off or material is removed when the windings are rubbed with the thumb does not meet the intent of the requirement;

-e) There shall be no electrical or mechanical malfunction of any associated component parts such as capacitors or starting relays.
+- 14.1.1 The rotor is to be locked in a stationary position using means of low thermal conductivity. - 14.1.2 As a result of this test, a motor shall comply with the following: - a) The coil temperature shall not exceed the values specified in Table 14.1. - b) The fuse in the grounding conductor shall not open. - c) There shall be no flaming or severe or prolonged smoking; - d) There shall be no flaking, embrittlement or charring of the insulation.
+Simple discoloration of the insulation meets the intent of the requirement, and charring or embrittlement to the extent that the insulation flakes off or material is removed when the windings are rubbed with the thumb does not meet the intent of the requirement; - e) There shall be no electrical or mechanical malfunction of any associated component parts such as capacitors or starting relays. - f) The motor shall still be capable of operating electrically.
+For example, a bearing failure is considered in compliance.